Considering a New Cat? Maybe a Purebred Is Right for You

 The Munchkin

-When you think of the Munchkin, imagine a cat with a body similar to that of a dachshund—long and low to the ground with short legs.
-The Munchkin is a relatively new breed, first recognized in 1983.
-The foundation cat for this breed was a female named Blackberry, who was rescued by schoolteacher Sandra Hochenedel from a group of dogs.
-Blackberry, a black cat, had unusually short legs.
-After being found pregnant, she passed on her unique trait to her kittens.
-One of her sons, Toulouse, was left unaltered, and soon there was a growing population of short-legged cats in the area.
-Interestingly, Toulouse and his short-legged offspring had no trouble attracting mates, even from typical tomcats.
+When you picture a Munchkin cat, think of a feline with a body resembling that of a dachshund—long, low to the ground, and supported by short legs.
+This relatively new breed first gained recognition in 1983.
+It all began when schoolteacher Sandra Hochenedel rescued a black cat named Blackberry from a group of dogs.
+Blackberry had unusually short legs, and after becoming pregnant, she passed this unique trait to her kittens.
+One of her sons, Toulouse, remained unneutered and went on to father many short-legged kittens in the area.
+Interestingly, Toulouse and his offspring had no trouble attracting mates, even among regular tomcats.

 The Unique Sphynx: A Hairless Cat with a Big Personality